 Born with achondroplasia (or dwarfism), Mike discovered his acting talent in his thirties and went on to forge an exhilarating career – one that has seen him trade lines with Olivier, tour with the Royal Shakespeare Company and entertain millions of kids as diminutive badass Little Ron in the much-loved BBC series Maid Marian and her Merry Men.
 He’s also responsible for operating that most expressive of all cinematic appendages: Jabba the Hutt’s tail.

-Mike Edmonds, Terry Gilliam, David Bell, Jeremy Bulloch, Robert Watts, Danny John Jules, Mark Billingham, Paul Elliott, Arti Shah and others.
+Mike Edmonds, Colin Firth, Michael Palin, Terry Gilliam, Robert Watts, Danny John Jules, Mark Billingham, Vin Burnham, Jeremy Bulloch, Jimmy Vee, Sue Hodge, Arti Shah, Paul Elliott, Day Murch, Kevin Thompson, Simon J Williamson and others.

 Simon J Frith